 Tsukiji Outer Market is a large shopping district where more than 400 stores are lined up, such as fishmongers, groceries, sushi bars, vegetable and fruit stores, butchers, pickle stores, and knife stores.
 It has a long history of several hundred years, everything related to Japanese food can be found here.

-The opening hours are from 5:00 a.m. to 1:00 p.m.
+The opening hours at many shops are still from around 5:00 a.m. to 1:00 p.m.
 It's busy at any time of the day, but it is recommended to visit around 7:00 a.m. in the morning.
 Don't hesitate to get up a bit early and try some sushi and sashimi for breakfast!

 Never miss out on kaisendon when you visit the Tsukiji Outer Market!
 Many stores in Tsukiji serve kaisendon.
 You can eat freshly caught delicious seafood, such as fresh urchins, salmon roe, and tuna at a very reasonable price.
 The price is usually from 1,000 yen to 2,000 yen and this quality of seafood is only available at Tsukiji.